-- You have a People Profile whose city, region, and country Properties are San Francisco, California, USA.
+- You have a user profile whose city, region, and country properties are San Francisco, California, USA.

-- That user then travels for vacation and takes actions in Thailand; however, MaxMind is not able to map city or region where the user is, just country.
+- That user then travels for vacation and performs actions in Thailand.
+However, MaxMind is not able to map city or region where the user is, just country.